 That’s why a key piece here is to objectively acknowledge if you’re not giving everything you got to get that thing you want.

-And when I say “working hard,” I mean: are you pushing yourself?
-Are you making progress yourself?
+And when I say “working hard,” I mean: are you doing the best you can with the resources you have?
+Are you making progress?

 Are you objectively deserving of that thing you want?

 When I was researching this topic, I found many posts saying we’re all worthy and deserving because we’re all valuable humans.
 I can’t entirely agree.